viyadb/website/docs/clustering.md

 This is the database cluster itself.
 Every physical node of the cluster consists of supervisor process, which spawns worker processes by the number of available CPU.
 Node controller running on every node deals with loading data into worker processes.
-In addition, controller also redirects database queries to a worker node containing required data partition, based on query filter.
+In addition, controller also redirects database queries to a worker node containing required data partition, based on query filter (or queries needed workers, and aggregates results).

-!!! note "Aggregating data from different partitions"
-    The work on "aggregator" component capable of aggregating data from different workers is still in progress.

 ## Configuration